Chicago police release body cam video of South Shore police shooting

-CHICAGO (WLS) --Authorities released Sunday the identity of a man who was fatally shot by Chicago police in the South Shore neighborhood on Saturday.
+CHICAGO (WLS) --Chicago police released body camera video on Sunday of the fatal police shooting of 37-year-old Harith Augustus, which sparked a night of protests in the South Shore neighborhood.

-The man has been identified to the Cook County Medical Examiner's Office as 37-year-old Harith Augustus of Chicago.
-Neighbors said he was a barber in the area.

-The shooting sparked a night of protests, leaving four police officers injured and four protesters arrested.

-It was a chaotic scene after the shooting.
-Protesters started throwing rocks and bottles at police officers, even punching them, and were even jumping on squad cars, police said.
-That's when police started making arrests.
+Supt.
+Eddie Johnson said he made the unprecedented decision to release the video so quickly "because the community needs some answers and they need it now."
+He said he wanted to clear up misinformation about the shooting and prevent any future clashes.

+The video shows what appears to show a gun and clip tucked into Augustus' pants.
+Moments after police approach him, the video shows Augustus walking into the street and appearing to be reaching for the weapon in his pants.

-Chicago police officials said the shooting happened at about 5:30 p.m. near 71st Street and Clyde Avenue.
-They said officers on foot patrol noticed a man that they believed was armed.
+The shooting happened at about 5:30 p.m.
+Just prior, officers on foot patrol noticed a man that they believed was armed.

 When they approached him, there was a confrontation.
 Police said Augustus became combative, and apparently got away from police.
 That's when officers said they saw him reach for a weapon, and one of the officers opened fire, killing Augustus.